15 fantastic time-bending movies and shows to watch while you wait for Tenet

-Christopher Nolan, one of the greatest blockbuster directors of all time, has a new movie called Tenet, which seems to focus largely on time-bending of some sort.
+Christopher Nolan, one of the greatest blockbuster directors of all time, has a new movie called Tenet, which focuses largely on time bending.
 Tenet is getting an international release on Aug.
 26 before coming to the US on Sept.
 3. But thanks to the coronavirus pandemic, your mileage regarding whether movie theaters are open and safe to go to will vary.

 Is this some monstrous marshmallow test being conducted by the film gods?
 Who's to say?
 I do know it makes the denied gratification of the auctioned off 2015 Wu-Tang album feel like small potatoes by comparison.